 - Most science textbooks are horribly written.

-Specifically, many physics textbooks are filled with highly precise and technical vocabulary, convoluted grammar, and a widespread lack of good, clear examples.
+Specifically, physics textbooks are filled with highly precise and technical vocabulary, convoluted grammar, and a widespread lack of good, clear examples.
 They seem to be written for someone like me rather than for someone who’s actually trying to learn the subject.
 I wanted to write something that would make physics awesome again.

 The site is less of a blog and more of a serially-published book.
 If you’re new to Pop Physics, I would highly recommend that you start from the beginning.